 Formerly, Mr. Rose led Opera Boston as its Music Director starting in 2003, and in 2010 was appointed the company’s first Artistic Director.
 He led Opera Boston in several American and New England premieres including Shostakovich’s The Nose, Weber’s Der Freischütz, and Hindemith’s Cardillac.
 In 2009, Mr. Rose led the world premiere of Zhou Long’s Madame White Snake, which won the Pulitzer Prize for Music in 2011.

-He has led the longstanding Monadnock Music Festival in historic Peterborough, New Hampshire.
-Since his appointment as Artistic Director in 2012.
-Mr. Rose has conducted several premieres as well as cycles of the symphonies of Beethoven and Mendelssohn.
-He made his opera stage directing debut in two revivals of operas by Dominick Argento as well as conducting, directing and producing a production and world premiere recording of Ned Rorem’s opera Our Town in the historic Peterborough Townhouse.
+He has led the longstanding Monadnock Music Festival in Peterborough, New Hampshire since 2012.
+As Artistic Director in 2012 he has conducted several premieres as well as cycles of the symphonies of Beethoven and Mendelssohn.
+He made his stage directing debut in two revivals of operas by Dominick Argento as well as conducting, directing and producing a production and world premiere recording of Ned Rorem’s opera Our Town in the historic Peterborough Townhouse.

 Mr. Rose maintains a busy schedule as a guest conductor on both the opera and symphonic platforms.
 He made his Tanglewood debut in 2002 and in 2003 he debuted with the Netherlands Radio Symphony at the Holland Festival.
-He has led the American Composers Orchestra, Warsaw Philharmonic, National Symphony Orchestra of the Ukraine, Cleveland Chamber Symphony, Orchestra della Svizzera Italiana, and National Orchestra of Porto.
-In 2015, he made his Japanese debut substituting for Seiji Ozawa at the Matsumoto Festival conducting Berlioz’s Béatrice et Bénédict, and in March 2016 made his debut with New York City Opera at the Appel Room at Jazz at Lincoln Center.
+He has led the American Composers Orchestra, Warsaw Philharmonic, National Symphony Orchestra of the Ukraine, Cleveland Chamber Symphony, Chicago Opera Theater, Orchestra della Svizzera Italiana, and National Orchestra of Porto.
+In 2015, he made his Japanese debut substituting for Seiji Ozawa at the Matsumoto Festival conducting Berlioz’s Béatrice et Bénédict, and in March 2016 made his debut with New York City Opera.
 He has since returned to City Opera in 2017 (as Conductor and Director) in Zankel Hall at Carnegie Hall and 2018 conducting a double bill of Rameau & Donizetti’s settings of Pigmalione.
 In 2019, he will make his debut conducting the Juilliard Symphony in works of Ligeti and Tippett.

 As an educator, he has served on the faculty of Tufts University and Northeastern University as well as worked with students at a wide range of colleges such as Harvard, MIT, New England Conservatory, Carnegie Mellon University and the University of California at San Diego amongst others.